 As Chaplain, I want to be of help to the whole school community – pupils, staff, parents, families and indeed all who are connected with the school in whatever way, to all faiths and none.

 By way of background, I am an ordained and accredited Baptist Minister.
-I am married to Michelle and we have two daughters, Charis (13) and Alyssa (12).
+I am married to Michelle and we have two daughters, Charis and Alyssa.
 I became a Christian in 1996 when I was 22 years old.